ezBadminton/ezBadmintonAdmin/README.md

 ## Why?

-To make organizing fun badminton tournaments easy and free.
+To make organizing fun badminton tournaments easy and free (software-wise).

 **Is there no solution to that already?**